When did cross-country skiing become an Olympic sport?

 Marit Bjorgen and Petter Northug would lead Norway back to Olympic cross-country glory in Vancouver.
 After finishing with an uncharacteristic four medals overall in Torino, the Norwegians walked away with nine in 2010.
 Bjorgen was Norway’s biggest winner, taking home two individual gold medals, one silver and one bronze, in addition to a team gold in the 4x5km relay.
 Northug was the men’s standout, winning gold in the 50km classical and team sprint, while adding silver in the relay and a bronze in the sprint.

 Slovenia’s Petra Majdic became a crowd favorite in Vancouver after news broke that she had bruised her ribs in training when she lost control on the course and slammed into some rocks.
-Racing through the pain in the sprint, Majdic crossed the finish line in time to win bronze – Slovenia’s first cross-country Olympic medal.
+Racing through the pain in the sprint, Majdic crossed the finish line in time to take home bronze – Slovenia’s first cross-country Olympic medal.

 Torino 2006